 My all time favorite place was the farm.
-It was located in Cayey, and our specific property was called La Piedra, named after the huge mountain rock that graced this indigenous land.
+It was located in Cayey, and our specific property was called The Rock, named after the huge mountain rock that graced this indigenous land.

-My sisters and I each had our own pony in addition to several horses that called La Piedra home.
+My sisters and I each had our own pony in addition to several horses that called this sacred land home.
 As kids we would mount the horses and ride outside the farm on the muddy dirt roads looking for adventure.
 We loved pretending we were cowboys and cowgirls and would visit local cantinas, tying our horses to a wooden stake asking for a Malta as if it was a shot of whiskey.

 Unknown to me then was the deep roots that pulled me to this sacred land and perhaps unbeknownst to me, the energy and beings that might have been working with me since such a tender age.

-“Heart-Centered Hypnotherapy (HCH) is an effective treatment model that address mind, body, and spirit.
+“Heart-Centered Hypnosis (HCH) is an effective treatment model that address mind, body, and spirit.
 HCH leads clients down their own profound exciting road to self-discovery.”
 (Initial Session – 2 hrs.)

 After bringing the client into a deep state of meditation, we contact the clients’ Higher Self.
 Then with the permission of the HS, the Reiki healing begins.
 (1 hr. session)